The following Registrar resources are available to alumni and former students of Yeshiva University:

 - Diploma Status - Search the status of your diploma order.

-Note: A replacement diploma is not the same as an original.
-A replacement diploma is printed with the original graduation date, but with the current Dean's and President's signatures.
+Note: A duplicate diploma is not the same as an original.
+A duplicate diploma is printed with the original graduation date, but with the current Dean's and President's signatures.

 Updating Personal Information

 You can update all of your contact information, including address, preferred email address, telephone numbers, and emergency contact information on MyYU or in person.
 Name changes must be made in person.